 Don't feel embarrassed.
 Do share your struggles.

-People around you could give support only if you tell them what's going on.
+People around you could only give support if you tell them what's happening.
 And a bonus to that, you could get back your motivation.

 After I shared my struggles, one of my friends told me this.